Statute of Limitations for Wrongful Termination in California

 This limited amount of time is called a statute of limitations.
-The statute of limitations for wrongful termination depends on where and how you file your complaint.
+The statute of limitations for wrongful termination in California depends on where and how you file your complaint.

 In many cases, you have the option of filing your complaint at the federal level, the state level, or both.

 An experienced wrongful termination attorney can timely file these complaints about you and keep you from missing out on needed relief.